c3g/GenPipes_Docs/docs/source/get-started/trbs_runtime/gp_user_trbs.rst

     **Fix**

     Most of the GenPipes pipeline commands require you to supply input data in the form of readsets, design files and configuration.
-If a specific genome that you need to provide to the pipeline is not available in the pre-installed GenPipes setup deployed on Compute Canada servers as listed in test `datasets <https://www.computationalgenomics.ca/test-dataset/>`_and available `genomes <https://genpipes.readthedocs.io/en/latest/c3gres/cvmfs_genomes.html>`_.
+If a specific genome that you need to provide to the pipeline is not available in the pre-installed GenPipes setup deployed on `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) servers as listed in test `datasets <https://www.computationalgenomics.ca/test-dataset/>`_and available `genomes <https://genpipes.readthedocs.io/en/latest/c3gres/cvmfs_genomes.html>`_.

 .. dropdown:: :material-outlined:`help;2em` Why does the pipeline does not execute at all?